balato1992/ngx-your-vocabulary-book/express-server/README.md

 ## Build Steps

-1. run `npm i` in terminal
+1. run `npm i` in terminal to install pakckage
+2. run `npm run build` in terminal to convert ts to js at `dist`
-2. run `node generateKeypair` in terminal
+3. run `node generateKeypair` in terminal to generate Key of JWT
-3. build angular-view and move files to folder `public/`
+4. run `ng build --prod` at `angular-view` in terminal and it will produce files to folder `express-server/public/`

 ## Development server